 When you are in Plainville, you'll notice that it is more blue-collar than most other communities in America.
 51.55% of Plainville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Plainville is a town of transportation and shipping workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Plainville who work in management occupations (7.73%), office and administrative support (6.70%), and maintenance occupations (6.70%).

-Overall, Plainville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Plainville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The per capita income in Plainville in 2022 was $25,168, which is lower middle income relative to Indiana and the nation.
 This equates to an annual income of $100,672 for a family of four.
 However, Plainville contains both very wealthy and poor people as well.